-On Saturday, May 10, 2025, The Friends of Anne Arundel County Trails, the Anne Arundel Community College Super Sciences Club and the University of Maryland Baltimore County have teamed up to offer a day of free public programs focused on our solar system.
-The events will include a Planet Walk on the B&A Trail and an illustrated evening presentation on the upcoming NASA mission to Jupiter’s moon Europa.
-That program will be held at Anne Arundel Community College’s Arnold campus, followed by a Stargazing Party at the campus Observatory.
+On Saturday, May 2, 2026, The Friends of Anne Arundel County Trails, the Anne Arundel Community College Super Sciences Club and the University of Maryland Baltimore County have teamed up to offer a day of free public programs focused on our solar system.
+The events will include a Planet Walk on the B&A Trail and an illustrated evening presentation on the Sun, the star which forms the center of our Solar System.
+The program will be held at Anne Arundel Community College’s Arnold campus, followed by a Stargazing Party at the campus Observatory.

-Following that presentation, there will be an opportunity for informal discussion with the speaker.
+Following her presentation, there will be an opportunity for informal discussion with the speaker.
 Also, beginning approximately 8:30 PM, the Super Sciences Club will be hosting a Stargazing Party at the AACC Observatory.
-The Observatory is located at the back of Parking Lots A & B, a short walk from the Student Union.
+The Observatory is located at the back of Parking Lots A & B, a short walk from the Health and life sciences building..
 Participants will be able to utilize Observatory telescopes or they may bring their own.
 Club members will be able to assist with the observations.
 The Stargazing Party will be cancelled in the event that overcast conditions or inclement weather obscures the heavens.

-The 2025 Planet Walk events will give participants a chance to gain greater insight into our solar system as well as learn about current planetary research projects.
+The 2026 Planet Walk events will give participants a chance to gain greater insight into our solar system as well as learn about current planetary research projects.
+Additional information about these events is available at www.friendsofaatrails.org.
 A map of the AACC Arnold campus is available at https://www.aacc.edu/media/college/maps/Arnold CampusMap17.pdf

 Jack Keene Friends of A A County Trails jt_keene.48@verizon.net